rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/cache-operations.rst

-Additional OpenCL C built-in functions are provided in the TI OpenCL implementation to allow an application author to modify the default partition and change the relative sizes of the cache vs. sram areas in L1D and L2.
+Additional OpenCL C built-in functions are provided in the TI OpenCL implementation to allow an application author to modify the default partition and change the relative sizes of the cache vs. SRAM areas in L1D and L2.

-For L1D, the below functions allow you to set the size of the L1D cache, and secondarily to also set the size of L1D sram memory that can be used as fast scratchpad memory for an application.
-The size of the L1D cache subtracted from the total amount of L1D sram available will give the amount of L1D sram that can be used as scratchpad memory.
+For L1D, the below functions allow you to set the size of the L1D cache, and secondarily to also set the size of L1D SRAM memory that can be used as fast scratchpad memory for an application.
+The size of the L1D cache subtracted from the total amount of L1D SRAM available will give the amount of L1D SRAM that can be used as scratchpad memory.
 The default partition for L1D is all cache and no scratchpad.

 .. c:function:: void     __cache_l1d_none  (void)